Energy hubs explained: definition, how it works, why it matters

-A special thanks to Marien Boonman for his contribution on this article.
+A special thanks to Marien Boonman Find Marien on Linkedin. for sharing his insights on Energy Hubs, which greatly helped in crafting this article.

-In this blog post, we’ll explore the concept of energy hubs, dive into real-world examples, and discuss their impact on our energy system.
+In this article, we’re gonna take a closer look to the concept of energy hubs, dive into real-world examples, and discuss their impact on our energy system.

 I. What is an energy hub?